devfile/library/tests/src/tests/README.md

             * sets random attributes into the provided object
             * for example see: ```func setExecCommandValues(execCommand *schema.ExecCommand)```
     * Functions general to all commands
+        * ```func generateCommand(command *schema.Command, genericCommand *GenericCommand)```
+            * includes logic to call the ```create<Command-Type>Command``` function for the command-Type of the supplied command object.
         * ```func (devfile *TestDevfile) addCommand(commandType schema.CommandType) string```
             * main entry point for a test to add a command
             * maintains the array of commands in the schema structure
             * calls generateCommand()
-        * ```func generateCommand(command *schema.Command, genericCommand *GenericCommand)```
-            * includes logic to call the ```create<Command-Type>Command``` function for the command-Type of the supplied command object.
         * ```func (devfile *TestDevfile) UpdateCommand(command *schema.Command) error```
             * includes logic to call set<commad-type>CommandValues for each commandType.
         * ```func (devfile TestDevfile) VerifyCommands(parserCommands []schema.Command) error```
-            * Includes logic to compare the array of commands obtained from the parser with those created by the test. if the compare fails:
+            * includes logic to compare the array of commands obtained from the parser with those created by the test. if the compare fails:
                 * each individual command is compared.
                     * if a command compare fails, the parser version and test version of the command are oputput as yaml files  to the tmp directory
                 * a check is made to determine if the parser returned a command not known to the test or the pasrer omitted a command expected by the test.
 1. ```test-utils.go```
     * ```func (devfile TestDevfile) Verify()```
-        * Includes code to get object from the paser and verify their content.
+        * includes code to get object from the paser and verify their content.
-        * For commands code is required to:
+        * for commands code is required to:
             1. Retrieve each command from the parser
-            1. Use command id to obtain the GenericCommand object which matches
+            1. Use command Id to obtain the GenericCommand object which matches
-            1. compare the command structure returned by the parser with the command structure saved in the GenericCommand object.
+            1. Compare the command structure returned by the parser with the command structure saved in the GenericCommand object.
     * ```func (devfile TestDevfile) EditCommands() error```
-        * Specific to command objects.
+        * specific to command objects.
             1. Ensure devfile is written to disk
-            1. use parser to read devfile and get all command object
+            1. Use parser to read devfile and get all command object
-            1.  for each command call:
+            1. For each command call:
                 *  ```func (devfile *TestDevfile) UpdateCommand(command *schema.Command) error```
-            1. when all commands have been updated, use parser to write the updated devfile to disk
+            1. When all commands have been updated, use parser to write the updated devfile to disk
 1. ```parser-v200-test.go```
     * ```type TestContent struct```
         * includes an array of command types: ```CommandTypes     []schema.CommandType```